 The current pharmacological concept of the drug in Western (Euro-American) drug practice has long been Paracelsus.
-Although adaptogens and medicinal plants are once again gaining recognition, it is appropriate to clarify that drug assessment and all pharmaceutical legislation are still implicitly governed by Paracelsus' view.
+Although adaptogens and medicinal plants are gaining recognition, it is appropriate to clarify that drug assessment and all pharmaceutical legislation are still implicitly governed by the Paracelsus' view.

 Paracelsus and its pharmaceutical innovations

 In the 16th century, Paracelsus was a great pioneer in the use of minerals and inorganic substances in European pharmacotherapy, which was based mainly on herbs.
-He has succeeded in treating syphilis with mercury-treated salts in small doses; he has been banned from publishing after he has rightly described the guajak wood used to date to be inactive against syphilis.
-The true stories that Paracelsus has dealt with witchcraft, alchemy, hermetism, exploration of the so-called mineral signatures, the production of amulets, and the refusal to treat the astral body as defamation.
-On the other hand, I see their attempt to generalize medical science, which has gotten a better form in the 20th century in the unified theory of medicine , which the term adapogen follows.
+He has achieved success with the treatment of syphilis with mercury salts administered in small doses; he has been banned from publishing after he rightly identified the guajak wood used to date to be inactive against syphilis.
+The true stories that Paracelsus has dealt with witchcraft, alchemy, hermetism, exploration of the so-called mineral signatures , amulets production, and the refusal to treat the so-called astral body as defamation.
+On the other hand, I see their attempt to generalize medical science, which has got better shape in the 20th century in a unified theory of medicine , which the term adaptogon follows.
 In this sense, Paracelsus and modern scientists dealing with adaptogens tried to do the same.
 Chronic poisoning with arsenic and mercury compounds eventually left Paracelsus himself alone .
 After his death, the glory of Paracelsus drugs continued to grow, mainly in the treatment of syphilis and generally in antibacterial substances, culminating in the discovery of salvarsan, antibiotic compounds of bismuth, penicillin, sulfonamides, tetracycline and modern antibiotics ( Aminov2010bha ).

-In the hilt of his sword, Paracelsus wore his secret remedy - laudanum - which he only conserved for the most difficult and fatally ill.
+In the hilt of his sword, Paracelsus wore his secret cure - laudanum - which he only conserved for the most difficult and fatally ill.
 It was an opioid analgesic in the form of small pills .
-Opioids are used to treat palliative care for those who are still ill.
+Opioids also featured a famous Venetian dryman, and palliative care for those who are still ill.

-According to the Paracels maxima " sola dosis facit venenum ", each active substance is poison or drug depending on the dose.
+According to the Paracelsus maxima " sola dosis facit venenum ", each active substance is poison or drug depending on the dose.
 This maxim is illustrated by the fact that even water or glucose can be poisoned in sufficient quantity.
-Paracelsal drug therapy is also used to treat poisonous substances whose potency is expressed by the therapeutic index - an overdose of an effective dose (ED 50 ) to a toxic dose (LD 50 ) (see wikipedia ).
-In this case, an effective dose of ED 50 is one in which 50% of patients are cured or, depending on the type of disease, a 50% adjustment of the patient's condition occurs.
-The toxic dose LD50 is that in which 50% of laboratory animals are degraded (converted to kilogram live weight).
+Paracelsus drug therapy also uses treatment with poisonous substances, the potency of which is expressed by the therapeutic index - an overdose of an effective dose (ED 50 ) to a toxic dose (LD 50 ) (see wikipedia ).
+The effective dose of ED 50 is that in which 50% of patients are cured or (depending on the type of disease) a 50% adjustment of the patient's condition occurs.
+The toxic dose LD50 is that at which 50% of laboratory animals are degraded (converted to kilogram live weight).
 According to Paracelsov's view, each drug is linked to a specific indication - the so-called main effect, whose ED 50 enters the therapeutic index.
 Other effects are referred to as side effects.
-Paracelsus' view of the drugs is as follows:
+The Paracelsus view of the drugs is as follows:

 Paracelsus paradigm of the drug